-On _______, Plaintiff filed a Emergency Motion with this Court that despite having admitted conflict and the need for independent counsel for their offices and their defendants, the AG ignored their admission and filed an answer to the motion.
-Plaintiff now moves to strike Defendants’ answer and all prior pleadings, pursuant to Federal Rule of Civil Procedure 12(f) and to granting a new trial pursuant to Rule 59, Fed.R.Civ.P.
+On July 27, 2012 Plaintiff filed an Emergency Motion with this Court to rehear the Lawsuit.
+Despite having admitted Conflicts of Interest and the need to retain Independent Non-Conflicted counsel for their offices and the 39 plus State Defendants they illegally represent, the AG ignored their own Admission of Conflicts and brazenly filed another ILLEGALLY OBSTRUCTING answer to the Motion tendered KNOWINGLY CONFLICTED.
+Plaintiff now moves to strike the AG’s ILLEGALLY FILED PLEADING to the Motion and ALL prior pleadings, pursuant to Federal Rule of Civil Procedure 12(f) and to granting a new trial pursuant to Rule 59, Fed.R.Civ.P.

-BACKGROUND

-Rehear as Motion REGARDING AG Conflict initially filed was ruled on err and violation of law by the Honorable Shira Scheindlin

-On March 05, 2008 Plaintiff filed by letter with the Court opposition to the Attorney General’s illegal and conflicted representation of the many State Defendants of New York by the Attorney General’s office.
-The letter to the Court came after the Attorney General’s office refused to admit or deny conflicts to impart fair and impartial representation in the case and told Plaintiff to instead petition the Court to ascertain their conflicts, which seemed impossible for a judge to answer someone else’s conflict of interest questions instead of demanding that opposing counsel run a thorough conflicts check before proceeding.
+On March 05, 2008 Plaintiff filed by letter with the Court at the very beginning of this Lawsuit opposition to the Attorney General’s ILLEGAL and CONFLICTED legal representation of the 39 plus State Defendants for a variety of reasons.
+The letter to the Court came after the Attorney General’s office refused to admit or deny conflicts to impart fair and impartial representation in the case and told Plaintiff to instead petition the Court to ascertain if they were conflicted or not, which seemed impossible for a judge to answer someone else’s conflict of interest questions instead of demanding that opposing counsel run a thorough conflicts check before proceeding.
 After a review of the matters and on information and belief, without asking the Attorney General to admit or deny conflict themselves, this Court in an Order dated March 10, 2008 presumed no conflict existed and allowed the tainted and now learned illegal representations of State Defendants by the Attorney General to continue in the Court.
-However the Court stated,
+However, the Court stated,

-“I have considered plaintiffs' request and have determined that the Attorney General does not face an improper conflict of interest in representing the State Defendants.
-If, however, the Attorney General concludes that an investigation of defendants is warranted, then independent counsel would be required.”
+I have considered plaintiffs' request and have determined that the Attorney General does not face an improper conflict of interest in representing the State Defendants.
+If, however, the Attorney General concludes that an investigation of defendants is warranted, then independent counsel would be required.